rnowotniak/qopt/README.md

 # qopt
 Quantum-Inspired Evolutionary Algorithms for Optimization problems

-This repository contains some unpublished before source codes developed by me in the years 2010-2015.
+This repository contains some unpublished before source codes developed by Robert Nowotniak in the years 2010-2015.
 They were used for research on advanced randomised search algorithms (mainly quantum-inspired evolutionary and genetic algorithms and other population methods) for numerical and combinatorial optimisation.